h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_6_Quiz.md

 1. Calculate the Mean Absolute Error (MAE)
 2. Calculate the Mean Squared Error (MSE)
 3. Calculate the Root Mean Squared Error (RMSE)
-4. If the variance of the actual values is 21.7, calculate the R-squared (coefficient of determination) value
+4. If the variance of the actual values is 21.7, calculate the $R^2$ (coefficient of determination) value

 For a detailed explanation of this problem, including step-by-step calculations, see [Question 9: Basic Error Calculations](L3_6_9_explanation.md).